KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 ---

 Now, after you have installed Ruby.
 I want you to go back to `cyberspatula.github.io`.
 If you are lost where you are, you can do Open Folder again in vscode.
-Open the terminal again and enter this command and hit enter.
+Open the terminal again and enter this command and hit enter on your keyboard.
 {% highlight shell %}
 bundle install
 {% endhighlight %}